 Simulation results

-The proposed method has been implemented on top of EE common software and VTM11 and followed the test conditions in JVET-U2024 [4].
+The proposed method has been implemented on top of EE common software (version 4f58aa9f) and VTM11.
+Tests are preformed under the default EE common software configuration (BASE_ENCODER=BASE_NORMATIVE=TOOLS=1) and CTC configuration [4].
 Note that the proposed method is not affected by LMS which is proposed in JVET-U0100.

-Based on EE common software, the proposed method has a BD-rate performance of -8.63%/-8.75% for chroma component without encoding/decoding time increasing for the AI configuration over VTM11, and BD-rate performance of xxx%/xxx% for chroma component without encoding/decoding time increasing for the RA configuration over VTM11.
+Based on EE common software, the proposed method has a BD-rate performance of -8.63%/-8.75% for chroma components for the AI configuration over VTM11, and BD-rate performance of xxx%/xxx% for chroma components for the RA configuration over VTM11 as Table 3.
+Compared to the EE common software, the proposed method has a BD-rate performance of -0.61%/-0.80% for chroma components for the AI configuration, and BD-rate performance of -0.23%/-0.53% for chroma components for the RA configuration as Table 4.